sap-tutorials/Tutorials/tutorials/hxe-ua-visual-studio-tables/hxe-ua-visual-studio-tables.md

 ## Details
 ### You will learn
-How to create and debug sample tables by using the SAP HANA plugin for Microsoft Visual Studio.
+  - How to create and debug sample tables by using the SAP HANA plugin for Microsoft Visual Studio

-### Time to Complete
-**5 Min**

 ---